hankmika/beaver/README.md

 - **CONF_ROBOTS** (robots string): HTML robots meta setting.
 Default: index,follow
 - **CONF_USERS** (users array): Allowed usernames and passwords required if PRIVATE_MODE or MAINTENANCE_MODE is on.
 Passwords are sha1 encoded.
 Default: 'root' => '0beec7b5ea3f0fdbc95d0dd47f3c5bc275da8a33' (password is foo)

-### .beavercfg

-This file can be located in any folder to manage Beaver's behavior while listing it.

 ### Server config / apache.htaccess

 Bypasses default behavior of Apache-based servers and allows Beaver to serve files and folders indirectly in a managed way.